Marukai Corporation U.S.A.: History

 The company was founded in 1965 by Richard and Hidejiro Matsu, sons of the founder of parent company Marukai Trading.
 In 1975, the company established Marukai Los Angeles.
 By 1980, it changed to its current name and opened Marukai Wholesale Mart in Gardena, California.
 The company began to emphasize membership-based retail shopping.

 In 1999, the company opened its first 98cent Plus Store carrying Daiso products, before Daiso had its own stores in US.
 The company has since expanded to 11 locations in California with over 400 employees in California.
 These stores sell Japanese food and household items.

-In 2013, Don Quijote purchased 100 percent of Marukai stock.
+In 2013, Don Quijote purchased 100 percent of Marukai Corporation U.S.A. stock from its Japanese parent company.
 In 2015, Marukai started operating stores under the name Tokyo Central.